In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 Also though, you’re going to want to make them short and snappy!
 (In the copy above, I’d add ‘From A Michelin Starred Chef’ as a piece of subtext in a graphic image, for example, so the text is broken up and is easier to read).

-People browsing Pinterest are skimming so you want to make your info and copy instantly accessible!
+People browsing Pinterest are skim-reading, so you want to make your test instantly readable!

-Nobody is going to be searching for ‘secret to the world’s best brownies – or very few people, when compared to ‘best vegan sugar free brownies’, for example.
+Nobody is going to be searching for ‘secret to the world’s best brownies.
+They’ll be searching for ‘best brownies’ instead.

 For example, you could include